nicolas-kourtellis/kpath-centrality/README.md

 In the kpath-code directory there are c++ files and libraries to compile and be able to execute the kpath-centrality randomized approximation algorithm.
 For your convenience there is also a Makefile in this directory that will help you compile the necessary code and produce a single executable.
+If this makefile does not work on your platform, you can also compile the various modules at once:

+g++ betweenness.o fibheap.o kpath.o readgml.o main_kpath.o -o kpath_centrality

 User input:
 The user input for the kpath-centrality is the following: